Arts & Science Faculty - committee membership

 A&S Faculty - Standards for Promotion and Tenure

-At the point of application for tenure as an assistant professor: a fair and reasonable contribution, at the department level or the college or university levels, is required.
+At the point of application for tenure as an Assistant Professor or Assistant Professor of Teaching, a fair and reasonable contribution, at the department level, or the college or university levels, is required.

-At the point of application for tenure as, or promotion to, associate professor: a fair and reasonable contribution, at the department level and at the college or university levels, is required.
-This contribution would exceed that expected for tenure as assistant professor.
+At the point of application for tenure as, or promotion to, Associate Professor of Teaching, a fair and reasonable contribution, at the department level, or the college or university levels, is required.
+This contribution would exceed that expected for the rank of Assistant Professor of Teaching.

 Administrative contribution opportunities